gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > **application\_id**: `string`

-- Application ID for form
+- Application ID - Identifier for a Sales channel.

 ***